andrea08/question_answer_annotation/README.md

 If you use our work please cite the paper:

 "Toward Dialogue Modeling: A Semantic Annotation Scheme for Questions and Answers".
-María Andrea Cruz Blandón, Gosse Minemma, Aria Nourbakhsh, Maria Bortichev, Maxime Amblard.
+María Andrea Cruz Blandón, Gosse Minnema, Aria Nourbakhsh, Maria Bortichev, Maxime Amblard.
 To be presented at LAW XIII: The 13th Linguistic Annotation Workshop.